Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 18 - Variables.md

 ### Escape Characters

-We can escape special chacters by using the escape character \`
+We can escape special characters by using the escape character \`

 ```ps
 $variable = "Hello"